12 Types of Herons in Florida

 The Great Blue Heron is one of the most common types of herons in Florida.

-It has a large wingspan, which can reach up to five feet, and it often stands in shallow waters or wades along the shorelines looking for small fish, amphibians, and insects to feed on.
+It has a large wingspan that can reach up to five feet, and it often stands in shallow waters or wades along shorelines, looking for small fish, amphibians, and insects to feed on.

 It is easily recognized because of its long neck, white body with a blue-gray head, and tail feathers.